0lionelzhang0/robotiq_gazebo/README.md

 2. Download the robotiq package from https://github.com/ros-industrial/robotiq

-3. Copy the robotiq folder from this repository to the robotiq folder in your workspace.
+3. Copy the robotiq folder from this repository to the robotiq folder in your workspace (replace all files).

 4. Build all the files using catkin_make in your workspace